Cocoom/Cocoom.github.io/docs/getting-started/structure.md

 ## Knowledge Base

-🌱 A **Cocoom plateforme** represents an indivisible unit : even if the functionalities may vary from one profile to another, all users access the same information and authenticate themselves in the same way.
+🌱 A **Cocoom platform** represents an indivisible unit :
+Even if the functionalities may vary from one profile to another, all users have access to the same information and authenticate themselves in the same way.
 A base is a common and shared space that cannot be divided into private subgroups.

-> 🌟 Cocoom Philosophy: for us, knowledge management must be transversal and must not have any barriers, which is why we have decided not to hide or conceal information on a base.
+> 🌟 Cocoom Philosophy : for us, knowledge management must be transversal and must not have any barriers, which is why we have decided not to hide or conceal information on a knowledge base.

 **A base is characterized by fixed elements :**